Egypt army topples president, announces transition

 But a statement published in Mursi's name on his official Facebook page after Sisi's speech said the measures announced amounted to "a full military coup" and were "totally rejected".

-The Arab world's most populous nation has been in turmoil since the fall of autocrat Hosni Mubarak as Arab Spring uprisings took hold in early 2011, arousing concern among allies in the West and in Israel, with which Egypt has a 1979 peace treaty.
+A shaky, hand-held video lasting 20 minutes appeared briefly online, showing Mursi speaking at a desk.
+He had pledged in an overnight broadcast to give up his life rather than relinquish his democratically elected responsibilities.
+In the new video, he said: "There is no other legitimacy, and it cannot be.

+"I do not accept this at all," he said, while also urging his supporters not to take up arms as some have sworn to do.

-The Muslim Brotherhood president, in office for just a year, was at a Republican Guard barracks surrounded by barbed wire, barriers and troops, but it was not clear whether he was under arrest.
-The state newspaper Al-Ahram said the military had told Mursi at 7 p.m.
-(1700 GMT) that he was no longer head of state.
+The president was at a Republican Guard barracks surrounded by barbed wire, barriers and troops, but it was not clear whether he was under arrest.
+The state newspaper Al-Ahram said the army told him at 7 p.m.
+(1700 GMT) that his term was over.

-Security sources told Reuters the authorities had sent a list of at least 40 leading members of the Brotherhood to airport police.

-In a last-ditch statement a few minutes before the deadline, Mursi's office said a coalition government could be part of a solution to overcome the political crisis.
-But opposition parties refused to negotiate with him and met instead with the commander of the armed forces.

-The Brotherhood's Egypt25 television station had broadcast live coverage of a rally of tens of thousands of Mursi supporters, even as the army moved tanks into position to prevent them from marching on the presidential palace or the Republican Guard barracks.
+The Brotherhood's Egypt25 television station, broadcast live coverage of a rally of tens of thousands of Mursi supporters, even as the army moved tanks to prevent them from marching on the presidential palace or the Republican Guard barracks.

-U.S. oil prices rose to a 14-month high above $100 a barrel partly on fears that unrest in Egypt could destabilise the Middle East and lead to supply disruption.
+U.S. oil prices rose to a 14-month high above $100 a barrel partly on fears that unrest in Egypt could destabilize the Middle East and lead to supply disruption.

 The massive anti-Mursi protests showed that the Brotherhood had not only alienated liberals and secularists by seeking to entrench Islamic rule, notably in a new constitution, but had also angered millions of Egyptians with economic mismanagement.